-The Core level of Gusto payroll is the most basic and the most affordable version of this online payroll app.
+The Simple level of Gusto payroll is the most basic and the most affordable version of this online payroll app.
 Gusto also has a new option for contractor-only employers, who simply pay the $6/employee rate and no base price.
-Here are the details on the pricing and features that Gusto Core can offer your business:
+Here are the details on the pricing and features that Gusto Simple can offer your business:

 Gusto payroll pricing will derive from a monthly base cost, plus a monthly per-employee cost.
-The Core plan for Gusto payroll will cost you a monthly $39 base cost, along with $6 per month per employee you pay through the app.
+The Simple plan for Gusto payroll will cost you a monthly $40 base cost, along with $6 per month per employee you pay through the app.

 Gusto offers a free month-long trial to try out their services, so this pricing won’t apply to your first month using the product.

-If you decide to go with the Core plan of Gusto payroll, then you’ll gain access to the following capabilities and services:
+If you decide to go with the Simple plan of Gusto payroll, then you’ll gain access to the following capabilities and services: